 Many such alterations do not normally require planning permission.
-Serving a 7.4.5: Dormers and roof lights Direction under Article 4 of the General Development Order 1988 will be considered to bring them under the control of the District Council and to ensure that such changes are controlled and managed to preserve the character of the area.
-(North Dorset District-wide Local Plan, Policy, 1.25, 1.116).
+Serving a 7.4.5: Dormers and roof lights Direction under Article 4(2) of the General Development Order 1988 will be considered.
+This could bring alterations under the control of the District Council to ensure that such changes are controlled and managed to preserve the character of the area.
+(North Dorset District-wide Local plan, Policy, 1.25, 1.116).